spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 {% include alpha version="1.19.4" %}

+>Note: Spinnaker 1.19.x only supports backend plugins due to a bug in Deck.

 {% include toc %}

 In this guide, you add an existing plugin from an [example repository](https://github.com/spinnaker-plugin-examples/examplePluginRepository) to Spinnaker.
 See the [Plugin Creators Guide](/guides/developer/plugin-creators/overview/) for how to create a plugin.